zelhajou/42cursus-net_practice/README.md

 - Cloud computing offers numerous benefits, including cost savings, scalability, flexibility, and resilience.
 It has revolutionized the way organizations deploy and manage IT infrastructure, enabling innovation, agility, and digital transformation.

 ### How does web browsers work?
+A web browser is a software application that enables a user to access and display web pages or other online content through its graphical user interface.

 - [What is a browser?](https://youtu.be/BrXPcaRlBqo)
 - [How does web browsers work?](https://medium.com/@monica1109/how-does-web-browsers-work-c95ad628a509)